xonsh/scipy-2019-tutorial/tutorial.md

 --

-The callable alias just needs to be the first element of a command:
+The callable alias needs to be the first element of a command:

 ```bash
 $ @(apple) core